walterpera/GACDCP/README.md

 #####Assumptions/Expectations
 It is assumed that the following critera will be met:

-* All necessary cran packages will be installed prior to running the process if desired.
+* All necessary cran packages will be installed prior to running the process.
 * The data set will be downloaded and unzipped into the working directory that will be used for evaluation of the project.
 * Unzipped folder/'s will not be renamed; as this will cause the run_analysis.R to fail.
 * The run_analysis.R will be "source()"-ed from within the same working directory that contains the unzipped data folder.